-Addressing SDG 14: Three Steps to a Sustainable Supply Chain
+Addressing UN Sustainable Development Goal 14: Three Steps to a Sustainable Supply Chain

 Oceans cover more than 70 percent of our planet’s surface and are home to 80 percent of life on earth.
 Fish, which provide 20 percent of daily protein intake to about 3.1 billion people, is among the most widely traded food commodities — at a value of USD 145 billion annually.

 The significance of and demand for fishing pose a key problem.
 Almost one-third of marine fish stocks were fished at biologically unsustainable levels in 2013, leading to a decline of stock from 90 percent in 1974 to 68.6 percent in 2013.
 As a response, aquaculture and farm fishing have increased in popularity, but the unmanaged expansion has caused pollution and habitat degradation, leading to rising levels of carbon dioxide in the atmosphere, which in turn, contributes to ocean acidification.

 The United Nations Sustainable Development Goals (SDGs), implemented to supersede the Millennium Development Goals (MDGs), include objectives to tackle the issue of depleting marine resources with SDG 14.
 The initiative aims to “conserve and sustainably use the oceans, seas and marine resources” of the world.